QuaSi-Software/Documentation/docs/resie_input_file_format.md

 Here, `m_e_ac_230v:IN` becomes `m_e_ac_230v IN`.

 Optimisation can additionally use multiple separate objectives.
-This is described in [Multi-objective optimisation](#multi-objective-optimisation).
+This is described in [Multi-objective optimisation](#multi-objective-optimisation) below.

 ### Definition of parameters to be changed